theappbusiness/accessibility-guidelines/README.md

 Your website/app must work with different web browsers and/or assistive technologies.

 * [Valid HTML](): Make sure the code of each page does not contain errors that are known to cause conflicts.
-[WEB ONLY]
+[Web only]

 * [Name, Role and State of interactive controls](): Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.